NASA CTSGC Sponsored Internship Opportunities

 Project Title: Reverse Engineering- ME

-Desired Job Requirements: Required Qualifications: Full-time student during Spring 2023 term enrolled in an academic affiliate college/university in an engineering technology program with a minimum cumulative 3.0 GPA.
+Desired Job Requirements: Full-time student during Spring 2024 term enrolled in an academic affiliate college/university in an engineering technology program with a minimum cumulative 3.0 GPA.
 U.S. citizenship.
 Proficient in SolidWorks CAD Modeling.
-Preferred Qualifications: Interest in a companion field such as metallurgy, aerospace or manufacturing engineering.
+Excellent computer, organizational, and communication skills.
+Interest in a companion field such as metallurgy, aerospace or manufacturing engineering.

 Number of Students: 1